Risk notification return guidance tool

 • moving and handling

-• poor discharge / transfer of care
+• poor discharge/transfer of care

 • financial concerns

-• accidents, incidents and serious incidents
+• accidents and serious incidents

 Falls